 Using oils in your bath:

 You will need to dilute 5 to 10 drops of essential oils in a natural foaming base or carrier oil such as almond, wheatgerm or jojoba.
 You can then add this to your bath.
-For example with children, it is best to use hydrosol (1/2 cup per bath).
+For children, it is best to use hydrosol (1/2 cup per bath).